 When it comes to valuation, note that it's not a one way street.
 The right price is not necessarily the highest price you can possibly get.
 “In some cases, startups can shoot themselves in the foot by agreeing to a valuation that's so high that it can make it hard to beat that valuation by enough to show the kind of growth to get the valuation that you want at the next round,” said Hozefa.

-2. Look for unusual or non-standard terms
+2. Look out for unusual or non-standard terms

 These days, there are a variety of economic terms that are more standardized than they used to be.
 But if you see off-market, non-standard economic terms in a term sheet, that can be an indication that the investor may be a bit more aggressive.

-For example, non-standard terms you might see include things like cumulative dividends, participating preferred stock or a multiple liquidation preference instead of a more typical 1x liquidation preference, non-participating preferred stock.
+For example, non-standard terms you might see include things like cumulative dividends, participating preferred stock or multiple liquidation preferences instead of a more typical 1x liquidation preference, non-participating preferred stock.
 “Those are some features of the stock itself that have fallen out of favor and we don't see very much anymore, particularly from top tier VCs,” said Hozefa.
 “If you do see those kinds of terms in a term sheet, it can be a red flag.”

 One thing to watch out for is excessively restrictive provisions that require investor approval over normal business operations.
 “These aren’t included in every deal, but some VCs want various approvals over operational matters as part of their terms,” said Wes.
 “This is something to watch out for as you don’t want to cede more control of your day-to-day business than necessary or inhibit your ability to effectively operate the business.”